imandra-ai/imandra-docs/notebooks-src/Introduction.md

 ### Apply formal methods to answer questions about programs (e.g. Neural Networks)

-Formal verification seeks to apply local reasoning to answer deep questions about behavior of programs.
+Formal verification seeks to apply logical reasoning to answer deep questions about behavior of programs.
 In our case, programs written in IML.
-Use of formal methods (including verification) is present in most applications of Imandra, so quite a few of the demos in our gallery will have relevant information and tutorial.
+Use of formal methods (including verification) is present in most applications of Imandra, so quite a few of the demos in our gallery will have relevant information and tutorials.

 [In this example](https://docs.imandra.ai/imandra-docs/notebooks/supervised-learning/ "Analyzing Machine Learnt models with Imandra"), we illustrate how to encode a model of a neural network: